Our fees are based on the number of activities:

 School Day Tour Activities

-Year 2, 3, and 4 Day Tour Activities
+Year 2 Day Tour Activities

 M1.
 Meteorites and the Moon